 Missing Pet Partnership offers detailed directions on how to create highly visible and effective LOST PET posters.
 Our method is called the “FIVE + FIVE + FIFTY FIVE RULE” – you want to use five words that people can read in five minutes when traveling fifty five miles per hour.
-For detailed instructions on crafting lost pet posters, visit our POSTERS page.
+Please note that although we no longer advocate offering a “REWARD” for a missing pet, the photos on this page were taken before we discovered the pitfalls of offering rewards.
+For detailed instructions on why to avoid rewards and crafting lost pet posters, visit our POSTERS page.
 Below are a few examples of pet owners who recovered their lost pets because they followed our advice and switched from small flyers to giant, neon posters.

 My indoor-only cat Crumb Bun had been missing for 24 days when I got a call from someone who had just seen one of the neon 5+5+55 posters I hung up at 21 days missing.
 He had been seeing Crumb around his yard for about a week but didn’t realize anyone was missing him until he saw the posters, even though I had hung 8.5 x 11 color fliers around the neighborhood in the same spots I hung the posters two weeks earlier.
 After he called me, I immediately borrowed a humane trap and set it up in his yard, baited it with tuna and fried chicken, and caught my cat in about 18 hours on day 25.
 Although the person who called me lived just down the block on the opposite side of the street (about ten houses away and across the street), I would have probably never found Crumb otherwise, as I had been focusing my efforts trying to draw him to a feeding station in my own backyard and repeatedly visiting the same crawl spaces and abandoned houses on my own side of the block.
 I really credit the posters, which I only hung when I had almost given up hope, with helping bring my cat home.
 Now he’s home from the vet, having received fluids and a new microchip, peacefully sleeping on a pile of laundry.
 Do not give up hope!
 Getting the word out with these posters could be the thing that tips your search in your favor, finally!